 We welcome the challengers.
-Review your options and then test drive Morpheus.
+Compare CMP options and then test drive Morpheus.

 Morpheus is more than just the best multi-function CMP in the market.
 Even in the crowded CMP category it stands head and shoulders above the rest.
 Morpheus has a Persona-Based approach to Hybrid Cloud Management…. meaning everybody consuming private and public clouds gets what they need, without compromise.

 These are just a few reasons why Morpheus was the highest scoring vendor in the Gartner CMP Critical Capabilities report for the Cloud Provisioning, Cloud Brokerage, and Cloud Governance use cases.
 It’s also probably why Morpheus has more 5-Star Peer Insight reviews than any other MQ CMP vendor.
 Compare CMP options and requirements by reading the 2021 Market Guide from Gartner.